Foods That Fight Cancer™

 Cherries contain numerous phytochemicals and nutrients, many of which are well studied in the laboratory.
 They also contain dietary fiber, which is linked to lower risk of colorectal cancer.
 Consuming high amounts of dietary fiber may also help people control their weight by giving a feeling of fullness.
-That is important to cancer risk because excess body fat increases the risk of seven cancers.
+That is important to cancer risk because excess body fat increases the risk of eleven cancers.

 What Current Evidence Shows: AICR/WCRF expert report and its Continuous Updates (CUP)

 |Cherries are fruits that contain dietary fiber and vitamin C. After a systematic review of the global scientific literature, AICR/WCRF weighed the strength of the evidence linking these factors to lower risk for several cancers.|